-8 "The Maritime Component," Sea Power, August 2001.
+&lt;sup>9 "The Maritime Component," Sea Power, August 2001.

-ships carry stacks of marine containers loaded with a wide variety of goods.
+Cargo Containers.
+Container ships are a growing segment of maritime commerce - and the focus of much of the attention on seaport security.
+Container ships carry stacks of marine containers loaded with a wide variety of goods.
 A large container ship can carry more than 3,000 containers, of which several hundred might be offloaded at a given port.

 A marine container is similar to a truck trailer without wheels; standard sizes are 8 x 8 x 20 feet or 8 x 8 x 40 feet.
 Once offloaded from ships, they are transferred to rail cars or tractor-trailers or barges for inland transportation.
 Over-the-road weight regulations generally limit the cargo load of a 40 foot container to approximately 45,000 pounds.
 The estimated world inventory of containers is about 12 million.
 Container ships tend to carry higher-value cargo than other types of cargo ships.
 While they represent only 11% of annual tonnage, they account for 66% of the total value of U.S. maritime overseas trade.
 Containerized imports are dominated by consumer goods, such as clothing, shoes, electronics, and toys.
 U.S. automakers also import large quantities of parts in containers.
-Containerized exports are dominated by wastepaper, forest products, chemicals, and agricultural products.9
+Containerized exports are dominated by wastepaper, forest products, chemicals, and agricultural products.

-More than 6 million cargo containers enter U.S. sea ports each year.
-For comparison, about 13 million containers arrive by truck or rail from Canada and Mexico.
+More than 9 million cargo containers enter U.S. sea ports each year.
+For comparison, over 13 million trucks and rail cars cross the Canadian and Mexican borders.
 CBP analyzes cargo manifest information for each container to decide which to target for closer inspection, based on such factors as origin, destination, shipper, and container contents.
 Only a small portion have their contents physically inspected by CBP.
-Physical inspection could include scanning the entire container with a sophisticated x-ray or gamma ray machine, unloading the contents of a container, or both.10
+Physical inspection could include scanning the entire container with a sophisticated x-ray or gamma ray machine, unloading the contents of a container, or both.